Insurance Claims: How Hospital Billing Methods Differ in Hong Kong

 - Ascertain what your claim time limits are; some insurers will require a claim be made within a certain time of care being sought, otherwise, your claim can be denied

 - Obtain a claim form at your earliest convenience

 - Contact your insurer if you have any questions, otherwise file the claim form with all supporting documentation

 Direct Billing Insurance Claims

 - Ensure you’re attending an in-network healthcare provider

 - Present your insurance details (paperwork, policy documents, or an insurance healthcare card) to the hospital for verification

 - Await confirmation or approval between the hospital and insurer

 - Keep any documentation and treatment notes for future reference

-- Public vs Private Guide 2017: With handy information about what to expect from the service, treatments, and costs of hospitals in both the local public and private health sectors, you’ll be better positioned to make the right call with regards to your health.
+- Public vs Private Guide: With handy information about what to expect from the service, treatments, and costs of hospitals in both public and private healthcare in Hong Kong, you’ll be better positioned to make the right call with regard to your health.

-- Claim Train Infographic: From our global parent site, this infographic explains a bit more about the insurance claims process and how having a broker, like Pacific Prime Hong Kong, can really help you fast track your road to recovery.
+- Claim Train Infographic: From our global parent site, this infographic explains a bit more about the insurance claims process and how having a broker, like Pacific Prime Hong Kong, can help you fast-track your road to recovery.

 - Your Guide to Celebrating Chinese New Year in Hong Kong - February 6, 2024